Palestinian freedom of movement

-Restrictions on the movement of Palestinians in the Israeli-occupied territories by Israel is an issue in the Israeli–Palestinian conflict.
-According to B'Tselem, following the 1967 war, the occupied territories were proclaimed closed military zones.
+Restrictions on the movement of Palestinians in the Israeli-occupied territories by Israel are an issue in the Israeli–Palestinian conflict.
+Following the 1967 war, the occupied territories were proclaimed closed military zones.
 In 1972, general exit orders were issued allowing residents of those territories to move freely between the West Bank, Israel and the Gaza Strip.
 Following the First Intifada by 1991, the general exit orders were revoked, and personal exit permits were required.
 According to B'Tselem, a measure of overall closure of the territories was enacted for the first time in 1993, and would result in total closures following rises in Palestinian political violence.

 In the mid-1990s, with the signing of the Oslo Accords and the division of the West Bank and the Gaza Strip into three separate administrative divisions, there was little change to these restrictions.
 Comprehensive closures following the outbreak of the Second Intifada resulted in a few months of almost complete prohibition on Palestinian movement into Israel and between the West Bank and Gaza Strip.
 Israel then allowed limited travel by Palestinians into Israel for medical treatment, trade, and other needs, and a limited number of workers were allowed to work in Israel.
 This situation was still in place as of 2010.
 Israel occasionally still places comprehensive closures and cancels permits following acts of violence by Palestinians and during Israeli holidays.
 Israel says that the restrictions are necessary to protect Israelis living in Israel and Israeli settlements.

 Israel enforces restrictions on the freedom of movement of Palestinians in the West Bank by employing a system of permanent, temporary and random manned checkpoints, the West Bank barrier and by forbidding the usage of roads by Palestinians.
 A 2007 World Bank report concluded that the West Bank "is experiencing severe and expanding restrictions on movement and access, high levels of unpredictability and a struggling economy".
 Unmanned physical obstructions to block roads and paths might include dirt piles, concrete blocks, large stones, barriers, ditches, and metal gates.
 The physical obstructions might be altered often, on the basis of political and security circumstances.

-According to Israeli authorities, during 2008–09, a significant number of checkpoints were removed.
-As of July 2009, Israeli authorities reported that 27 checkpoints and 140 roadblocks had been removed in order to ease security restrictions in the West Bank.
-An additional 140 roadblocks were said to have been opened to traffic in 2008.
-As of 2009, there were 504 dirt roadblocks and 14 checkpoints in the West Bank.